Effective + Natural At-Home UTI Remedies

 • Strong-smelling urine

-However, if your infection has spread to your kidneys, you may experience more severe symptoms like:
+If your infection has spread to your kidneys, more severe symptoms may include:

 • Side pain